bevyengine/rfcs/rfcs/25-ui-systems-callbacks.md

 This allows for the creation of a standardized, interoperable ecosystem, and guides users towards a sensible, performant and maintainable set of patterns when building their own user interfaces.

-### Why do we want callbacks?
+### Why do we want event handling?

 UI, much like scripting, tends to involve a large number of special-cased behaviors, in direct opposition to the natural patterns promoted by the ECS architecture.
-The callback pattern (and more generally, hooks) allows us to express this logic in a sane and maintainable fashion.
+The event handling pattern allows us to express this logic in a sane and maintainable fashion.

-Theoretically, everything that users could do with the callback pattern could be done with one-off systems.
+Theoretically, everything that users could do with this pattern could be done with custom-built systems.
 However, this clutters our scheduler (possibly hurting performance), reduces clarity and hurts compile times due to a huge number of one-off types.
-Furthermore, by storing specialized logic as data directly on UI entities it makes it dramatically easier to debug and reason about customized behavior.
+Furthermore, by storing specialized logic as data directly on UI entities it becomes dramatically easier to debug and reason about customized behavior as there is one obvious place to look, rather than checking each component's corresponding systems.

 ### Why don't we need a more complex reactivity model?